andyemmadi/SimpleTodo/README.md

 - adding todo items to list
 - editing todo item of list
 - deleting todo items of list
+- persist across application restart and used Sqlite data for storing data
+- used fragment for editing and creating new todo item

 GIF walkthrough